UniTime is a comprehensive educational scheduling system that supports developing course and exam timetables,

 The UniTime project has become a sponsored project of the in March 2015.

-We will be present at the conference in Baltimore, Maryland (May 31 - June 5).
+We will be present at the conference in Philadelphia (June 4-8).

-There will be a workshop and three presentations covering various aspects of UniTime:
+There will be a workshop and two presentations covering various aspects of UniTime: